opensearch-project/data-prepper/docs/readme/trace_overview.md

 The OpenTelemetry source accepts trace data from the OpenTelemetry collector.
 The source depends on [OpenTelemetry Protocol](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/protocol).
 The source officially support transport over gRPC.
 The source also supports industry-standard encryption (TLS/HTTPS).

-## Processors
+## Preppers

 We have two preppers for the Trace Analytics feature,
-* *otel_trace_raw_processor* -  This prepper is responsible for converting the trace data in [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-proto/tree/master/opentelemetry/proto/trace/v1) to elasticsearch friendly (JSON) docs.
+* *otel_trace_raw_prepper* -  This prepper is responsible for converting the trace data in [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-proto/tree/master/opentelemetry/proto/trace/v1) to elasticsearch friendly (JSON) docs.
 These elasticsearch friendly docs have certain additional fields like duration which are not part of the original OpenTelemetry specification.
 These additional fields are to make the instant kibana dashboards user-friendly.
 * *service_map_stateful* -  This prepper performs the required preprocessing on the trace data and build metadata to display the service-map kibana dashboards.